alexander-wurl/BoneHost/README.md

 # BoneHost

-BoneHost is java script web application.
+BoneHost is a web application for 3d shape analysis of human bones.

 ## Quickstart